7ARZAN/minitalk-42network/README.md

-Stupid person make a stupid minitalk.
+A stupid person make a stupid minitalk.